varokas/varokas-hugo/content/about.md

 - Software Engineering
 ---

-A code craftsman and Agile enthusiast based in California, USA.
+A code craftsman and Agile enthusiast based in California.
+Varokas currently works at Apple and previously at ADP.

 After a master degree in Software Engineering from Carnegie Mellon University, Varokas worked with teams on Agile adoption.
 Pushing from monthly to weekly releases, growing from small co-located to global scale.

-As an international speaker on Agile in Enterprise and Continuous Delivery.
-He initiated the first and continuing national Thailand Agile conference series with [Agile66](http://www.facebook.com/groups/agile66) group in 2012.
+Varokas is an international speaker on Enterprise Agile and Continuous Delivery.
+He initiated the first national Thailand Agile conference series with [Agile66](http://www.facebook.com/groups/agile66) group started from 2012, continuing till today.

-Besides maintaing a [blog](http://www.varokas.com/) in software engineering, Varokas enjoys [improvised piano playing](https://soundcloud.com/varokas), [creative cooking](https://www.facebook.com/varokas/media_set?set=a.10151285672213690.525415.709838689&type=3) and hiking.
+Besides maintaining a [blog](http://www.varokas.com/) in software engineering, Varokas enjoys [improvised piano playing](https://soundcloud.com/varokas), [creative cooking](https://www.facebook.com/varokas/media_set?set=a.10151285672213690.525415.709838689&type=3) and hiking.

 ## Projects